-The CHNA process was conducted 2012-2013, and again in 2015-2016.
+The CHNA process was conducted 2012-2013.
 Data was collected in conjunction with Todd-Wadena Healthy Connections (TWHC), which has members representing LHS, Tri-County Health Care, Todd County Health & Human Services, and Wadena County Public Health.
 Community focus groups and a community survey identified community perception of health needs and what makes a healthy community in Cass, Morrison, Todd, and Wadena Counties.
 For the purposes of this assessment, data gathered reflects the core service area of LHS (zip codes 56479 and 56466) and the four counties mentioned previously.

 1. Adult Obesity

 Each of these health needs will be addressed by the development and implementation of interventions starting in late 2013.
 All implemented strategies will be measured and evaluated over the three year period to determine if health needs are being met and if the intervention is effectively impacting the priority.

 A Green Lakewood Our world is constantly changing and at Lakewood Health System, we recognize a responsibility to react.
 We also know that each of us must adapt and change as needed to help our world, and all of us in it, live and work as one.
 Through the personal commitment of dedicated staff, we are striving each day to create and help implement eco-friendly initiatives at Lakewood Health System.
 By committing to programs that can, if even in some small way, help decrease adverse environmental impact, Lakewood Health System is doing its part to encourage a healthier, more sustainable environment.
 Although, as a leading healthcare facility, we are always looking for additional ways to continuously improve our ecological footprint.